Field Trips & Transportation

 Ignite your students’ curiosity and enhance your classroom curriculum.
 School tours explore human creativity from the Stone Age to the present, engaging students in hands-on activities and lively thought-provoking conversations.
 All tours address Colorado Academic Standards and 21st Century Skills.

 Advance Reservations are Required for School & Summer Groups

 Start the reservation process by submitting the appropriate form:

-- Summer Field Trip Reservation Request through September 8, 2017 (complete at least 1 week prior to your anticipated visit)
+- Summer Field Trip Requests for summer 2018 (request at least 3 weeks prior to your anticipated visit)

 - Scholarship Transportation Application

 For more information or to make a reservation, call 720-913-0088 (Monday–Friday, 9 am–5 pm) or email firstname.lastname@example.org.